ndsev/zserio/doc/ZserioBuildInstructions.md

 If you don't like Bash script, you can build Zserio by hand.

-All Java projects use Ant and can be built by the command:
+Java projects use Ant and can be built by the command:

 `ant install`